mongodb/docs/source/core/replication.rst

 Overview
 --------

-Replica sets may be considered a more sophisticated form of traditional master-slave replication.
+If you're familiar with other database systems, you may think about replica sets as a more sophisticated form of traditional master-slave replication.
-In master-slave replication, a "*master*" node accepts writes while one or more "*slave*" nodes replicate those write operations and thus maintain data sets identical to the master.
-In the context of a replica set, the node currently accepting write operations is called the "**primary**", and the replicating nodes are called "**secondaries**".
+In master-slave replication, a ":term:`master`" node accepts writes while one or more ":term:`slave`" nodes replicate those write operations and thus maintain data sets identical to the master.
+In the context of a replica set, the node currently accepting write operations is the "**primary**", and the replicating nodes are "**secondaries**".

 MongoDB's replica sets also provide automated failover.
 If a :term:`primary` node fails, the remaining members can elect a